Crafting a Clear Message

 What specific actions should people or organizations take?
 What do you want your audience to think, feel and do?
 You may ask for outside funders to invest in your group or you may inform policy-makers about a specific outcome you found in your research that can inform policy they are drafting.
 Having a concise action for your audience gives them direction to follow.
 The more specific you can be about the action the more likely the audience will take part.

 What are the consequences of action or inaction?
-This message comes from your “What’s in It For Them” (WIFT) from Step 2 the Audience Analysis.
+This message comes from your “What’s in it for Them?” from Step 2 the Audience Analysis.
 When a stakeholder audience knows there is something in it for them, providing a clear purpose for the communication will lead them to understand consequences of actions or inactions, for example.

 - Policymakers cannot take advice from academics directly.
 One effective approach is to describe the consequences of not taking certain actions, particularly if those consequences affect what the policy maker values (this could be concerns about losing voters or funders, public perception, timeliness of the issue and whether there are better options to solve this issue).

-Continue to the next step of the toolkit: And, But, Therefore Statement.
+Continue to the next step of the toolkit: Writing Tips.